Jemal/LUIGI/README.md

 # LUIGI
 LUIGI is a tool for developers/modders to help design your UI with ease.
-It is current a WIP and isn't designed for a specific CoD.
+It is currently a WIP and isn't designed for a specific CoD.

 ## Requirements
 - [Premake](https://premake.github.io/download) in PATH
-- Visual Studio 2022
+- Visual Studio 2019/2022

 ## Usage
+1. Clone the repo
-1. Copy the contents of the `assets` directory into your folder of choice
+2. Copy the contents of the `assets` directory into your directory of choice
-2. Run the `uie_setup.bat`.
+3. Run `uie_setup.bat`.
 The project will be built then copied to %UIE_PATH%
+4. Run the `generate-vs*` of your choice.

 ## Credits
 - [X Labs](https://github.com/XLabsProject)